 Our programs extend the University's overall mission to the graduate level, combining a professional emphasis with scholarship and critical analysis, and instilling in their graduates the importance of lifelong learning to support professional development.

 Currently, Methodist University offers four Master's degree programs: a Master of Medical Science (MMS) in Physician Assistant Studies, a Master of Education, a Master of Business Administration, and a Master of Justice Administration.
 Two doctoral programs, the Doctor of Physical Therapy (DPT) and the Doctor of Occupational Therapy (OTD), are housed in the state-of-the-art McLean Health Sciences Building.
-A new Master of Health Administration program will begin Fall 2019.

 Please feel free to contact any of the programs below by using the links provided.
 You will find that the programs we have to offer involve very motivated students; highly credentialed, dedicated, and scholarly faculty; excellent facilities; and a commitment to producing graduates who obtain the knowledge, skills, and abilities to succeed in their chosen careers.

 Lori Brookman Cornwell, Ph.D.